 Here is something you might find interesting: high cholesterol is rarely a problem in Asia.
 Their low-fat diet and high intake of this particular nutrient is why.

-In a clinical study, just 375 mg a day of this supplement cut "bad" LDL cholesterol by 16%!
+In a clinical study, just 375 mg a day of this supplement cut "bad" LDL cholesterol by 16%!6

 Now, that is just to whet your appetite.
 Let's really dive into this Chinese herbal remedy.
 You might know it better as what every tea shop in the world dishes out on a daily basis: green tea.
-Green tea is far and away the most medicinal tea in existence.